tibetan-nlp/annodoc/index.md

 we link the `NOUN` to the `VERB` via the `obj` relation.
 So in the above examples, the verb has the frame `Args: nsubj,obj`.

 We take this approach for three reasons.
-First, if a third core argument occurs with a light verb, then it may not appear with (unmarked) absolutive case, but must instead bear an overt case marker like an `iobj`.
+First, if an additional, non-subject core argument occurs with a light verb, then it must not appear with (unmarked) absolutive case, but must instead bear an overt case marker like an `iobj`.
 This suggests that the `NOUN` part of a light verb construction is an object.
 Second, adopting the `compound` dependency relation would make it more difficult to compare the use of a verb